OWASP/CheatSheetSeries/cheatsheets/Nodejs_security_cheat_sheet.md

 ### Stay away from evil regexes

-A Denial of Service (DoS) attack aims to make one or more of an application's resources or services unavailable for its legitimate users.
+The Regular expression Denial of Service (ReDoS) is a Denial of Service attack, that exploits the fact that most Regular Expression implementations may reach extreme situations that cause them to work very slowly (exponentially related to input size).
+An attacker can then cause a program using a Regular Expression to enter these extreme situations and then hang for a very long time.

+[The Regular Expression Denial of Service (ReDoS)](https://www.owasp.org/index.php/Regular_expression_Denial_of_Service_-_ReDoS) is a type of Denial of Service attack which uses regular expressions.
 Some Regular Expression (Regex) implementations cause extreme situations that makes the application very slow.
 Attackers can use such regex implementations to cause application to get into these extreme situations and hang for a long time.
 Such regexes are called evil if application can be stuck on crafted input.
-Generally, these regexes are exploited by grouping with repetition and alternation with overlapping. `(a+)+`, `(a|a?)+` are some examples of evil regexes.
+Generally, these regexes are exploited by grouping with repetition and alternation with overlapping.
+For example, the following regular expression `^(([a-z])+.)+[A-Z]([a-z])+$` can be used to specify Java class names.
+However, a very long string (aaaa...aaaaAaaaaa...aaaa) can also match with this regular expression.
 There are some tools to check if a regex has a potential for causing denial of service.
 One example is [vuln-regex-detector](https://github.com/davisjam/vuln-regex-detector).

 ### Run security linters periodically